A Tropical Fish Yearns for Snow

 A Tropical Fish Yearns for Snow (熱帯魚は雪に焦がれる, Nettaigyo wa Yuki ni Kogareru) is a Japanese manga series by Makoto Hagino.
 It was serialized in ASCII Media Works' Dengeki Maoh magazine from June 2017 to March 2021.
 Viz Media licensed the manga for release in North America and began releasing it in November 2019.

+Plot

+Konatsu Amano is a teenage girl from Tokyo who has to move to a new school in a seaside town.
+After meeting Koyuki Honami, a considerate and well-regarded older girl who is the only student in their school's Aquarium Club, Konatsu joins the club so she can spend more time with Koyuki.

 Publication

 A Tropical Fish Yearns for Snow is written and illustrated by Makoto Hagino.
 It was serialized in ASCII Media Works' Dengeki Maoh magazine from the August 2017 issue sold on June 27, 2017, to the May 2021 issue sold on March 27, 2021.
 Nine tankōbon volumes were published from December 27, 2017, to June 25, 2021.
 Viz Media licensed the series for release in North America and began releasing it in November 2019.